LogtalkDotOrg/logtalk-for-vscode/README.md

 To add a new argument to a predicate (or non-terminal), right-click on the predicate name in a directive, goal, or clause head and select the "Add argument to predicate/non-terminal" context menu item and enter the new argument name and position.
 To reorder the arguments of a predicate (or non-terminal), right-click on the predicate name in a directive, goal, or clause head and select the "Reorder predicate/non-terminal arguments" context menu item and enter the new argument order.
 To remove an argument from a predicate (or non-terminal), right-click on the predicate name in a directive, goal, or clause head and select the "Remove argument from predicate/non-terminal" context menu item and enter the argument position.

+#### Converting between object, protocol, and category entity types

+Right-click on an entity name in its opening directive and select the "Convert to object", "Convert to protocol", or "Convert to category" context menu items.
+The applicability of these operations depends on the entity type and its opening directive arguments.
+Note that the entity name is not changed and further edits may be required to the entity code after the conversion to make it valid (for example, removing predicate definitions that are not allowed in a protocol).

 #### Known issues

 - Some refactoring operations may not be complete, notably due to the use of dynamic binding or meta-predicate features.